Fcmam5/state-of-dz-swe-2024/website/docs/closing.md

 In some academic publications, researchers claim that there were/are gaps in Algerian regulations.
 This has to be investigated by technical/legal people.

-A field study has to be done to investigate whether laws and decisions are applied.
-If the different agencies are actually working on the field and they are collaborating with talents.

-The tooling and practices used by engineers and teams can also be explored.
+A field study has to be done to investigate whether laws and decisions are applied, if the different agencies are actually working on the field and they are collaborating with talents, and what tooling tooling and practices used by engineers and teams can also be explored.

 #### Internships